-- Phone cards can be redeemed for a set amount of minutes, which typically expire after a set amount of time.
+- Prepaid SIM cards can be redeemed for a set amount of minutes, which typically expire after a set amount of time.

 The important difference is that prepaid monthly plans work on a month to month basis and traditional cell phone plans require a two-year contract.
 With this in mind, it is necessary for a prepaid cell phones comparison on the different networks.

 A prepaid cell phone is also a good solution for parents who want to arm their teenagers with cell phones but don’t want to pay the bill that teenagers can rack up.
 You can set a spending limit each month and once they reach it, the car shuts off and won’t be re-activated until you (or they) purchase more minutes.